Sherwin-Williams: Acquisitions

 In April 2022, the company announced that it had completed an acquisition of the European industrial coatings business of Sika AG.
 In June 2022, the company agreed to acquire Gross & Perthun GmbH.
 This Germany-based distributor primarily manufactures and distributes coatings for the heavy equipment and transportation industries.

-Sherwin-Williams has created more than 35,000 color names for paint over its history, and as of 2023, it has nearly 200 distinct shades of white classified as either warm or cool.

 Corporate structure

-Founded by Henry Sherwin and Edward Williams in Cleveland in 1866, the company operates through three segments: The Paint Stores Group, Consumer Brands Group, and Performance Coatings Group.
+The company was founded by Henry Sherwin and Edward Williams in Cleveland in 1866.
+The company operates through three segments: The Paint Stores Group, Consumer Brands Group, and Performance Coatings Group.